Kiwoko Hospital – Uganda

 Kiwoko Hospital welcomes a variety of medical, PT, OT, nursing, resident physicians and other students each year.
 Each morning begins with a doctor’s meeting to discuss patients from the night and learning points.
 Students and residents are usually assigned to a hospital ward for a week at a time, with participation in outpatient clinics and community visits as well.
 Students are encouraged to be involved in the life of the ward, participating in ward rounds, presenting cases, assisting in surgery.
 Participation in research projects is also an option.

 Inpatient numbers vary from season to season, the rainy season being the most busy.
 Pediatrics is generally the most active ward.
 Night duty varies according to the experience and expectations of visiting students.
 Resident physicians often do night duty per week, with a full-time physician available for question.
+Previous INMED Learners who served at this training site include these Graduates.

 Student Lodging & Meals